 Some Keenetic devices have USB ports, which can connect external USB HDD and SSD drives with USB interface for network access to data and launching and autonomous operation of the built-in Transmission BitTorrent client.
 You can make a Keenetic router responsible for downloading and distributing torrents 24 hours a day, without burdening your computers or, moreover, tablets and smartphones with this task.
 You can manage your tasks both from your home network and via the Internet.
 You can use the Transmission web interface, Transmission Remote program or Keenetic mobile app.

-To operate the built-in Transmission BitTorrent client, the system component 'Download Station' has to be pre-installed in your Keenetic.
-You can do it on the 'General system settings' page in the 'Systems component options' section by clicking on the 'Component options.'
+To operate the built-in Transmission BitTorrent client, the system component 'Download Station' must be installed in your Keenetic.
+You can do it on the 'General system settings' page in the 'Updates and component options' section by clicking on the 'Component options.'

 Then the 'Download Station' window will be opened.

 In the 'Peers port' (TCP port for incoming connections) and 'Management TCP port' fields, leave the default port numbers.
 If necessary, you can change the management port number (by default: 8090), which you will use to manage your Download Station via your web browser.

 If you want to access the Download Station management from the Internet, enable the 'Allow access from the Internet' option.